Mercury Magnetospheric Orbiter - spacecraft

 |Artist's impression of the MMO spacecraft in orbit around Mercury.
 Credit: spacecraft: ESA/ATG medialab; Mercury: NASA/Johns Hopkins University Applied Physics Laboratory/Carnegie Institution of Washington|

-The Mercury Magnetospheric Orbiter (MMO), which is being provided by the Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA), is one of two spacecraft that will orbit Mercury as part of the BepiColombo mission.
-The other spacecraft, the Mercury Planetary Orbiter (MPO); the Mercury Transfer Module (MTM), which will carry the two orbiters to their destination; and the MMO Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for the MMO, are being provided by ESA.
-The Mercury Composite Spacecraft (MCS) consists of the MPO, MMO, MTM and MOSIF.
-ESA is responsible for the overall mission design, the design, development and test of the MPO, MTM and MOSIF, the integration and test of the MCS and the launch.
+The Mercury Magnetospheric Orbiter, also referred to as Mio, has been provided by the Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA) and is one of two spacecraft that will orbit Mercury as part of the BepiColombo mission.
+The other components – the Mercury Planetary Orbiter (MPO); the Mercury Transfer Module (MTM), which carries the two orbiters to their destination; and the Magnetospheric Orbiter Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for Mio – have been provided by ESA.
+The Mercury Composite Spacecraft (MCS) consists of the MPO, Mio, MTM and MOSIF.
+ESA has been responsible for the overall mission design, the design, development and test of the MPO, MTM and MOSIF, the integration and test of the MCS and the launch.

 Mechanical and thermal design

-The primary structure of the MMO is an octagonal prism, measuring 1.8 metres between opposing faces and with an overall height of 0.9 metres.
-Its total mass will be around 275 kg, of which the instruments make up about 45 kg.
+The primary structure of Mio is an octagonal prism, measuring 1.8 metres between opposing faces and with an overall height of 0.9 metres.
+Its total mass is around 275 kg, of which the instruments make up about 45 kg.
 A circular central core carries the separation interface at one end and supports the pylon for the high-gain antenna at the other.
 The 'top' and 'bottom' panels are recessed within the octagonal outer body; instruments and spacecraft subsystems mounted on the exterior of the top and bottom panels are shielded from the Sun by the walls of the octagon.
-Each of the eight side panels is fitted with solar cells; the aggregate power generation capacity will be ~350 W. The area of the panels not covered by solar cells has a mirror finish to reflect solar radiation.
+Each of the eight side panels is fitted with solar cells; the aggregate power generation capacity will be ~350 W during operations at Mercury.
+The area of the panels not covered by solar cells has a mirror finish to reflect solar radiation.

 |A test model of the Mercury Magnetospheric Orbiter in the Large Space Simulator in ESTEC, the Netherlands.
 Credit: ESA/Anneke Le Floc'h|